Last updated:

 I suppose the F50 is now more forgiving and conservative with its speed boot fit because it has that modern upper flexibility, a standard u-throat and tongue (tunnel) construction, all allowing you to truly open up the boot and put your foot in.
 With that said, the F50 still has a narrow bias with its shape, so it would be best to view this silo on that starting point..

-The combination of a thin leather forefoot and the adidas Primeknit on the midfoot in Fusionskin technology suggests a material that contours closely to the foot. adidas has made the fit even snug and tighter because of the addition of laces on top of the one-piece upper.
-All this I can attest to as confirmed in our play test.
+The combination of a thin leather forefoot and the adidas Primeknit on the midfoot in Fusionskin technology suggests a material that contours closely to the foot.
+And this is on top of the one-piece upper construction through the Primeknit tongue.
+One thing I must point out is that the midfoot has below-average structure, meaning that you might have issues with lockdown and responsiveness, while having increased comfort.

 How Boots Were Reviewed And Considered For This List